WebRookieSyb/rollup-to-nej/README.md

 # rollup-to-nej

-transform *.vue to *.js with nej define
+Transform *.js to *.js with nej define
+If you want to use Vue or Vue Jsx, you still need a *.js to be entry file.
+You can see how to use it in the examples file

 ## Usage